marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index "let keyword"}}

-That's a second kind of ((statement)).
+That gives us a second kind of ((statement)).
 The special word (_((keyword))_) `let` indicates that this sentence is going to define a binding.
 It is followed by the name of the binding and, if we want to immediately give it a value, by an `=` operator and an expression.

-The previous statement creates a binding called `caught` and uses it to grab hold of the number that is produced by multiplying 5 by 5.
+The example creates a binding called `caught` and uses it to grab hold of the number that is produced by multiplying 5 by 5.

 After a binding has been defined, its name can be used as an ((expression)).
 The value of such an expression is the value the binding currently holds.
 Here's an example: